unfoldingWord/translation-helps-rcl/README.md

 [2]: this might could be removed since the management of package versions could be automated away.
 None-the-less when the version needs to be updated and what it needs to be updated to is more complicated than meets the eye.
+[3]: TODO: automate the process for fetching current npm version